maneeshd/stroop-effect/README.md

 ***by Maneesh Divana for Udacity's Machine Learning Foundation Nanodegree***

+### Project Report

+Report can be viewed at https://maneeshd.github.io/stroop-effect/.

 -----

 In a Stroop task, participants are presented with a list of words, with each word displayed in a color of ink.
 The participant's task is to say out loud the color of the ink in which the word is printed.